ShubhamAgarwal1616/Quadular_Chess/README.md

 <img src="./src/assets/images/throne.jpeg"  width="300" height="160">

 ### Domain:
-The colored squares represents a domain.
+The colored squares on which pieces are positioned at start of game represents a domain.
 A domain is not active if pieces are not set up on it while start of game in case of 2-3 players.

 ## Game Instructions: